-Sounds Modern presents The Home of My Ears: music to celebrate the art of Shirin Neshat, at 2:00 pm on Saturday, May 15, in the auditorium and lobby of the Fort Worth Modern Art Museum, and streaming online.
+Sounds Modern presents The Home of My Ears: music to celebrate the art of Shirin Neshat, at 2:00 pm on Saturday, May 15, in the auditorium of the Fort Worth Modern Art Museum, and streaming online.

 Shirin Neshat presents personal, political, and mythical narratives through images of the human form and calligraphy.
 Contemporary Iranian women composers embody parallel narratives through sound, human performance, and the calligraphy of music notation.
 To celebrate the Modern’s exhibition of Neshat’s works, including her series The Home of My Eyes, Sounds Modern presents The Home of My Ears, showcasing the tremendous range and inventiveness of artists in the Iranian Female Composers’ Association.